PortSwigger/ci-cd-platform-scanning-examples/README.md

 `docker run public.ecr.aws/portswigger/enterprise-scan-container:2024.5 --config-template`

+Remember to replace the image version tag with the version of Burp Suite DAST you have installed.
+Using the `latest` tag is not recommended, as the image associated with `latest` may not match your installed version of Burp Suite DAST and can result in an incompatible configuration template.
+If you do choose to use the `latest` tag, always include `--pull=always` to ensure Docker downloads the most recent image for that tag.
+Without `--pull=always`, Docker may reuse a locally cached image, which could lead to generating a template from the wrong (older) version of the image, causing potential compatibility issues.

-If you would like to create a local copy of the template as a starting point for your own customisations, you can use the following command:
+If you would like to create a local copy of the template as a starting point for your own customisations, you can use the following command to output a YAML file:

 `docker run public.ecr.aws/portswigger/enterprise-scan-container:2025.10.1 --config-template > burp_config.yml`

-Remember to substitute the container version label with the version of Burp Suite DAST you currently have installed.
-Using the latest tag may result in the template being incompatible with your version of DAST.

 ## Example output from version 2025.10.1